W

 White Bass Diet

 The white bass is an opportunistic feeder and will eat various foods available, including insects, small fish, and crustaceans.
 White bass are predators and feed on these creatures due to their hunting ability.
-They are also known to eat other white basses when lacking food, making them difficult to keep together in captivity.
+They are also known to eat other white bass when lacking food, making them difficult to keep together in captivity.

 They are opportunistic feeders, making them very adaptable to different environments.
 However, their diet does vary depending on where they live.
-For example, white bass that live in streams tends to eat more insects than those living in lakes.
+For example, white bass that live in streams tend to eat more insects than those living in lakes.
 Overall, the diet of the white bass is quite varied.
-They can adapt to different environments and eat whatever readily available food.
+They can adapt to different environments and eat whatever food is readily available.

 What Eats the White Bass?